meshx-org/neon/docs/rfcs/029-sharding-phase1.md

 Provides all the information needed to route a request for a particular key to the correct pageserver:
+- Layout version: this is initially 1, and can be incremented in future if we choose to define alternative key mapping schemes.
 - Stripe size
 - Shard count
 - Address of the pageserver hosting each shard